athanikos/FootBotApi/README.md

 # FootBotApi
-A set of rest api methods used for calulating statistics and applying models for football data
+A set of rest api methods used for calculating statistics and applying models for football data